Is it possible to stop eating sugar and to live a sugar free lifestyle?

 – Pasta, stir fry, etc.

-– of course, after school snacks of dry cereal, ice cream (like Breyer's Natural Mint Chip–if you LOVE that as much as I do, here's my sugar-free vegan mint chocolate chip ice cream recipe!))
+– of course, after school snacks of dry cereal, ice cream (like Breyer's Natural Mint Chip–if you LOVE that as much as I do, here's my low-carb dairy-free mint chocolate chip ice cream recipe!))

 Of course, there was variation, but you get the idea.